storborg/checklist/README.rst

 Checklist is a command-line tool for managing--you guessed it--checklists.

-**Note: this is a preliminary spec, and this software doesn't actually work yet.**
+**Note: this is a preliminary spec, and this software only barely works.
+Maybe.**

 Overview
 --------